nxrighthere/EnkiTasks-CSharp/README.md

 // Main thread is free to continue any logic or may be involved in the task until completion taskScheduler.WaitForTask(task);

-// Involve main thread in all tasks taskScheduler.WaitForAll();
+// Involve main thread in all scheduled tasks taskScheduler.WaitForAll();
 ```